moderndatacompany/dataos.info/docs/resources/lens/index.md

 **Why Lens?**

-The data modeling layer serves as an interface that overlays the underlying data, consistently presenting business users with familiar and well-defined terms like "product," "customer," or "revenue."
+The data modeling layer serves as an interface that overlays the underlying data, consistently presenting business users with familiar and well-defined terms like `product`, `customer`, or `revenue`.
 This abstraction enables users to access and consume data in a way that aligns with their understanding, facilitating self-service analytics and reducing dependence on data engineers for ad-hoc data requests.

 As a resource within the DataOS ecosystem, Lens enhances Data Product consumption by delivering improvements in how Data Products are accessed and utilized.
 It streamlines the developer experience in consumption patterns, focusing specifically on refining the use and interaction with data products.